Tearsheet

 AI Analysis | Feedback

-Richard H. Moore, Chief Executive Officer, First Bancorp
+Richard H. Moore, Chairman & Chief Executive Officer

-Elizabeth B. Bostian, Executive Vice President & Chief Financial Officer, First Bancorp
+Elizabeth B. Bostian, Executive Vice President & Chief Financial Officer

-Elizabeth B. Bostian has been the Executive Vice President and Chief Financial Officer of First Bancorp and First Bank since November 2021.
-She joined the company in 2012 and held roles as Senior Counsel from 2012 to 2017, and then as General Counsel from 2017 until her appointment as CFO.
-Prior to her time with First Bancorp, Ms. Bostian practiced as a Creditor's Rights attorney at a private law firm.
+Elizabeth B. Bostian has served as Executive Vice President and Chief Financial Officer of First Bancorp and First Bank since November 2021.
+Ms. Bostian joined the Company and First Bank in 2012, initially as Senior Counsel from 2012 to 2017, and subsequently as General Counsel from 2017 until her appointment as CFO.
+Before her tenure with First Bancorp, she practiced as a Creditor's Rights attorney at a private law firm for several years.

-G. Adam Currie, Chief Executive Officer, First Bank
+Adam Currie, President & Chief Executive Officer, First Bank

-Christian Wilson, Executive Vice President & Chief Operating Officer, First Bank
+Christian Wilson, Executive Vice President & Chief Operating Officer

 AI Analysis | Feedback